 Although much of the posing – and certainly facial expressions – will be outside the photographer’s control, they should know what poses generally look flattering and be able to direct the couple, playfully and efficiently, to strike those poses.

-– The biggest challenge for a photographer often has nothing at all to do with their skill in taking pictures.
+– The biggest challenge for a photographer often has nothing at all to do with their skill in taking pictures – and everything to do with the fact that they are a stranger.
 A natural reaction to a stranger with a camera is guarded.
 The photographer never met anyone from the bridal party, but somehow he is expected to pick up on the dynamics between them, get everyone to relax, make them laugh and feel great about themselves – all the while directing them how to pose.
-Again, when he succeeds, you can clearly see it on the pictures.
+Again, if he succeeds, you can clearly see it on the pictures.

 – If there is one thing a photographer should get right, it’s to make the bride look flattering.
-Some distractions make for unflattering looks.
-For example, a rare bride will look flattering when standing with her white dress facing the camera.
-A bright white expanse is visually widening.
-By the way, as a bride, help out your photographer.
+Some angles make for unflattering looks.
+For example, brides standing in front of the camera, with the dress directly facing the camera, sometimes look unnecessarily wide.
+An experienced photographer would take a step to the side to improve the angle.
+(As a bride, help out your photographer.
 Always turn sideways to reduce the distraction.
-See here for more advice on looking more photogenic in front of a camera.
+See here for more advice on looking more photogenic in front of a camera)

 – Do the wrinkles of older people show a lot?
 Contrary to what you may think, it’s not at all inevitable.
 Photographs can make people look younger or older than their real age, and the amount and angle of light is what does it.
 Often simply re-positioning the person towards the light addresses the problem.
 Every possible wrinkle has to be filled with direct light.